 Licensing Disclosures

-The programs at Stony Brook University School of Nursing are registered by the New York State Education Department and thus meet the educational requirements for licensure/certification for New York State.
-Through a reasonable faith effort and for the purpose of complying with Federal Regulations’ amendment (CFR 668) effective July 1, 2024, we have determined that the programs at Stony Brook University School of Nursing meet the educational requirements for licensure/certification in New York.
+The baccalaureate, master's, doctoral, and advanced certificate programs at Stony Brook University School of Nursing are registered by the New York State Education Department and thus meet the educational requirements for licensure/certification for New York State.
+Through a good faith effort, and for the purpose of complying with the federal regulation, we have determined that baccalaureate, master's, doctoral, and advanced certificate programs at Stony Brook University School of Nursing meets the educational requirements for licensure/certification in the following U.S. States: New York; however, it is important to note that Stony Brook University School of Nursing is not the licensure/certification authority in these U.S. States and cannot assess whether an individual candidate will be issued a license/certificate in these U.S. States and instead each individual candidate must contact the licensure/certification authority in the U.S. State in which they are seeking licensure/certification to obtain guidance on the application policies and procedures for licensure/certification.